Curriculum

 Clinical Practicum II (NDT139)

-Under supervision of a qualified Technologist, student will continue to perform routine EEG recordings from start to finish, as well as observing and performing functions in long-term monitoring unit such as hooking up adult, pediatric and neonatal patients, electrode repair, disconnecting patients and monitoring patient EEG’s in the Seizure Monitoring Unit.
+Under the supervision of a qualified Technologist, students will continue to perform routine EEG recordings from start to finish, as well as observing and performing functions in long-term monitoring unit such as hooking up adult, pediatric and neonatal patients, electrode repair, disconnecting patients and monitoring patient EEG’s in the Seizure Monitoring Unit.
+By the end of Clinical Practicum II, students will be able to independently run routine EEG procedures, as well as perform long-term EEG hookups.
+Students will be able to identify abnormal EEG patterns and correlate patient history with what is on the EEG.
 Prerequisites: NDT111, 112, 113, 119, 121, 122, 123, 129; Parallel: NDT131, 132, 133.